rdkcentral/rdkservices/docs/developerguide/PluginJSONfile.md

     }
 }
 ```
-- The **key** specifies the event name **"onValueChanged"**.
+- The `key` specifies the event name `onValueChanged`.
 Event names follow camelcase starting with lower case.
-- The **"summary"** provides a detailed description about the event, as that description will be useful for the clients of the API.
+- The `summary` provides a detailed description about the event, as that description will be useful for the clients of the API.
 This is also included in the API documentation.
-- The **"params"** list all the parameters that will be included in the event payload. and the **"required"** field within the **"params"** lists all the required parameters only.
+- The `params` list all the parameters that will be included in the event payload. and the `required` field within the `params` lists all the required parameters only.